PewDiePie: Legend of the Brofist: Plot

-After PewDiePie ventures further, he frees Jacksepticeye after a failed trap meant for PewDiePie.
-In return, Jacksepticeye leads him out with the help of his "eye", who is a pet of his and can shoot lasers, and Africa, the location of the Barrel King's base.
+After PewDiePie ventures further, he frees Jacksepticeye from a failed trap meant for PewDiePie.
+In return, Jacksepticeye leads him out with the help of his "eye", his pet that can shoot lasers, and to Africa, the location of the Barrel King's base.
 They find the exit blocked by Jennifer, a talking female rock and obsessed fangirl, who is moved by the eye.
-At the exit, Jacksepticeye stays behind to also ensure PewDiePie is not being followed, to his dismay.
-He exits to the mystic forests of Transylvania, and is picked up by Markiplier again after being called, by a helicopter, which Markiplier explains he got as a package deal with the stealth jet online.
+At the exit, Jacksepticeye stays behind to ensure PewDiePie is not being followed, to PewDiePie's dismay.
+He exits to the mystic forests of Transylvania, and is picked up by Markiplier again after being called, by a helicopter, which Markiplier got as a package deal with the stealth jet.

 Markiplier then drops off PewDiePie at Africa.
-After a long journey by Rhino stampede, he eventually finds out that the hired mercenary is FalconLover, a lesser-known YouTuber and transspecies of a human and giraffe.
-After being defeated, he confesses that he just wanted to be noticed, and he tells PewDiePie to download an app called "UFOGO" in order to get to the Barrel base, much to his disappointment at first, before being picked up by a UFO.
-Along the way, he finds Cryaotic, a fellow unidentified YouTuber.
+After a long journey by rhino stampede, he eventually finds out that the hired mercenary is FalconLover, a lesser-known YouTuber and anthropomorphic giraffe.
+After being defeated, he confesses that he just wanted to be noticed, and he tells PewDiePie to download an app called "UFOGO" in order to get to the Barrel base.
+After being picked up by a UFO, he finds Cryaotic, a fellow YouTuber.
 Soon after, they are both teleported at the Moon.
 They both share their feelings for each other, and are about to kiss, until Marzia reveals to know what's going on.
-Embarrassed, Cry leaves, to PewDiePie's dismay.
+Embarrassed, Cryaotic leaves, to PewDiePie's dismay.

-He then finds the secret base of the Barrel King, along with his fans captured in glass cells.
-The Barrel King, who is a gigantic barrel with a crown and robe, is then defeated in a final showdown between him and PewDiePie, and the fans are freed, but is still alive.
-Then, PewDiePie begins to levitate with him glowing, as the fans crumble together to create the Legendary Brofist.
-The Barrel King asks PewDiePie why it works for him, to which he replies that love was the answer, and that The Barrel King was obviously empty inside.
+He then finds the secret base of the Barrel King, along with his captured fans.
+The Barrel King is defeated in a final showdown between him and PewDiePie, and the fans are freed.
+The King is still alive, but PewDiePie then begins to levitate and glow, as the fans crumble together to create the Legendary Brofist.
+The Barrel King asks PewDiePie how he created the Brofist, to which PewDiePie replies that love was the answer, and that the Barrel King was empty inside.
 Instantly, the Barrel King is crushed and killed, while everyone celebrates.